Engelberg/instaparse/README.md

 Typically, it is more convenient to store and/or transmit the string specification used to generate the parser.
 The string specification allows the parser to rebuilt with a different output format; `print-dup` captures the state of the parser after the output format has been "baked in".
 However, if you have built the parser with the combinators, rather than via a string spec, or if you are storing the parser inside of other Clojure data structures that need to be serialized, then `print-dup` may be your best option.

+Exception: Parsers with baked-in transforms can't be serialized.

 ## Performance notes

 Some of the parsing libraries out there were written as a learning exercise -- monadic parser combinators, for example, are a great way to develop an appreciation for monads.
 There's nothing wrong with taking the fruits of a learning exercise and making it available to the public, but there are enough Clojure parser libraries out there that it is getting to be hard to tell the difference between those that are "ready for primetime" and those that aren't.
 For example, some of the libraries rely heavily on nested continuations, a strategy that is almost certain to cause a stack overflow on moderately large inputs.
 Others rely heavily on memoization, but never bother to clear the cache between inputs, eventually exhausting all available memory if you use the parser repeatedly.